-Instead of sending their applications directly to the University of Kassel, international student applicants must send their applications to uni-assist.
-Uni-assist checks whether the international school-leaving qualifications and university certificates meet the formal requirements for studying at a university in Germany.
-Two scenarios are possible for admission to a German university:
+As an international applicant you have to send your application to uni-assist - instead of sending your application directly to the University of Kassel.
+Uni-assist checks whether your international school-leaving certificates (and university diplomas) meet the formal requirements for studying at a German university.
+Two scenarios are possible for an admission:

 - Scenario 1

-If your higher education entrance qualifications are recognised as equal to a German secondary school leaving certificate (Abitur), you get a direct admission to the University of Kassel.
-After you have passed the German Language Examination for University Students (DSH) or the TestDAF 4*4 you can start your studies.
+If your higher education entrance qualifications are recognised as equal to a German secondary school leaving certificate (Abitur), you get a direct admission.
+After you have passed the German Language Examination for University Students (DSH) or the TestDAF you can start your studies.

 - Scenario 2

-If your higher education entrance qualifications are not fully accepted, you get an indirect admission.
-You will need to attend the one-year preparatory course (Studienkolleg) and have to pass the university entrance examination (Prüfung zur Feststellung der Hochschulreife).
+If your higher education entrance qualifications are not fully accepted, you might get an indirect admission.
+In this case you need to attend the one-year preparatory course (Studienkolleg) and pass the university entrance examination (Prüfung zur Feststellung der Hochschulreife).

-International student applications at the University of Kassel are processed by the service of uni-assist.
+International student applications to the University of Kassel and many other German universities are processed by uni-assist.

 |Deadlines for applications|